JeffHughes/BrowserBasedLESS/README.md

 - Allow CSS classes to {bless} (suedo-inherit) other classes
 - Validate site-specific CSS usage with meaningful errors

-####BBLESSed items
+####{BLESS}ed items
-{bless}ed items have style sheet selectors that are {bless}ed with the classes of other selectors.
+{Bless}ed items have style sheet selectors that are {bless}ed with the classes of other selectors.
 It works a lot like inheritence.
-But, it's not really inheritence, we're just adding classes (using our own keywords for clarity).
+But, it's not really inheritence, we're just adding classes at run-time.

 ```